kpam92/kpam92.github.io/README.md

 ### Future features

 There are many added and subtle features that can be added to this game.
-Some future updates are:
+Future updates include:

 - [ ] Power-ups that make the user invincible to asteroids
 - [ ] Varying velocity for asteroid generation to add obstacles of different speed